 back up [verb]

 The process of creating a backup [noun] by copying data records from a SQL Server database, or log records from its transaction log.

 A copy of data that can be used to restore and recover the data after a failure.
 Backups of a database can also be used to restore a copy the database to a new location.

 A disk or tape device to which SQL Server backups are written and from which they can be restored.
-SQL Server backups can also be written to an Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
-For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.
+SQL Server backups can also be written to an Azure Blob Storage, and URL format is used to specify the destination and the name of the backup file..
+For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage.